Netbox Coin Trading Up 91.3% Over Last 7 Days (NBX)

 - ROIyal Coin (ROCO) traded flat against the dollar and now trades at $0.0003 or 0.00000001 BTC.

-Netbox Coin (NBX) is a coin.
-It launched on February 17th, 2018.
+NBX is a coin.
+It was first traded on February 17th, 2018.
 Netbox Coin’s total supply is 80,571,489 coins and its circulating supply is 79,578,046 coins.
+The official message board for Netbox Coin is medium.com/@netboxglobal.
 Netbox Coin’s official website is netbox.global.
-The official message board for Netbox Coin is medium.com/@netboxglobal.
 Netbox Coin’s official Twitter account is @netboxglobal and its Facebook page is accessible here.

 Receive News & Updates for Netbox Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Netbox Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.